Wambita/my-portfolio/README/README.md

 #### By **Sheila Fana**
 ## Description
 This website gives deatils about Sheila Fana.
 It has  a navigation bar  that enables you to easily navigate through the webpage.
 It has links to her projects on github all you have to do is click the button to go to the page.
 The page has details about Sheila such as herbackground and her hobbies and skills.
 It also has her contacts that you can use to reach out to her.
 ## Setup/Installation Requirements
+* Open my-portfolio directory on terminal
+* initialize the project on git
+*Go to github and create a new repository
+*create a remote repository on your computer using terminal
+* Push the directory on github
+* create a branch gh-pages and push the directory once more using gh-pages as the branch.
+* Go to github click environment and click to view the website.
 * open your web-browser
 * copy the following URL into your search :wambita.github.io/my-portfolio
-* you can view the portfolio

 ## Known Bugs
 There are no known Bugs
 ## Technologies Used